ansible/ansible/docs/docsite/rst/network/getting_started/network_roles.rst

 Understanding roles
 ===================

 So what exactly is a role, and why should you care?
 Ansible roles are basically playbooks broken up into a known file structure.
-The goal for roles is to create robust and reusable functions so users don't have to recreate a playbook from scratch.
+Moving to roles from a playbook makes sharing, reading, and updating your Ansible workflow easier.
+Users can write their own roles.
 So for example, you don't have to write your own DNS playbook.
-Instead, you specify a DNS server, and an Ansible role will configure it for you.
-Roles will make adopting Ansible Network Automation faster, easier and in a more agnostic fashion resulting in freeing you from the burden of building the playbook logic yourself.
+Instead, you specify a DNS server and a role to configure it for you.

+To simplify your workflow even further, the Ansible Network team has written a series of roles for common network use cases.
+Using these roles means you don't have to reinvent the wheel.
+Instead of writing and maintaining your own ``create_vlan`` playbooks or roles, you can concentrate on designing, codifying and maintaining the parser templates that describe your network topologies and inventory, and let Ansible's network roles do the work.
+See the `network-related roles <https://galaxy.ansible.com/ansible-network>`_ on Ansible Galaxy.

 A sample DNS playbook
 ---------------------